Confessions of Carlos Kaiser: football’s biggest conman

 “I wanted to have fun...
 I had no notion of professionalism”

-The Kaiser is 48 today, and trains female body-builders.
-He has a rugged, easy charm, and a conspiratorial grin.
+Today, The Kaiser trains female body-builders.
+He has a rugged, easy charm and a conspiratorial grin.
 As customers and trainers wander in and out of the gym, everybody greets him.
 The Kaiser nods and grins.
 Everybody likes him.

 Carlos was an adopted child, raised in Rio by his mother, a cook, and his father, who worked for an elevator company.
 Like a lot of kids, he would play barefoot in the street.
 “I had no notion of professionalism,” says the Kaiser, who, like his dad, was a Botafogo fan.
 “I wanted to have fun.
 I liked to study; to read.”